 1410.
 Minimum Number of Players for a Game

-In accordance with RAB Policy 5.4.3, a Team that cannot ice at least (7) seven players (skaters and goaltender combined) to start the game will forfeit the game (Section 14).
+Team that cannot ice at least (7) seven players (skaters and goaltender combined) to start the game will forfeit the game (Section 1408).

 Rationale: Cannot find this policy in Ringette Alberta’s policies.
 Section 7 of the Rule Book indicates a forfeiture once the game is started and a team cannot ice four players but does not indicate a forfeiture for not being able to start the game.